STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 The relay SHOULD maintain track of the metadata of a block until the block misses its deadline.

 Additionally, if the endpoint does not offer metadata in the header of a data block, relays MAY implement other mechanisms to acquire and synchronize deadline-related metadata.

+e.x.
+The specific methodology for encapsulating metadata needs to wait until the MoQ specification is standardized.

 ## Deadline-aware Action